-More than 1,350 business schools—89 countries & territories—50 business members.
-AACSB International is the world’s largest network of business schools.
+With more than 1,400 members, including business schools and businesses in 90 countries and territories, AACSB International is the world’s largest management education network.
 Connect with us today.

 Become part of the premier global management education network that joins together educational institutions, businesses, and other entities devoted to the advancement of management education.

 Explore AACSB's expectations for the assessment of student learning and receive a step-by-step look at the accreditation process with the Business Accreditation Seminar and Assurance of Learning Seminar.

 In light of AACSB’s 2013 Accreditation Standards, assessment is ever more important and we must make it a driving force throughout our institutions.
 Find out how during the conference.